AABearBots/First-Closed-Doors-Competition/README.md

 #### Step 2: Join Dev's WhatsApp Group

-Send us an email to feedback@advancedalgos.org with your name and phone number.
+Send us an email to feedback at advancedalgos dot org with your name and phone number.
 We will add you to a closed WhatsApp Group through which we will offer support.

 #### Step 3: Your Own Bots